What is an investment trust?

 Investment trust costs

 However, as a result of the Financial Conduct Authority's Retail Distribution Review (RDR), open-ended funds have become cheaper.
+Some tracker funds now have fees well under 1%.

 When considering investment trusts, it's also necessary to consider that, like any other shares, but unlike open-ended funds, your deals will be subject to stockbroking commission.